Bensas/RustNESs/plan.md

 - Ram
 	- 65kb byte array

+### Potential problems in original code

+- [SOLVED] The Stack Pointer variable is a u8 initialized at 0.
+When we decrease the SP, it becomes a -1, but it's an unsigned int, so we should see what exactly is happening when we add it to the stack start address.
+ 	-> When the cpu is reset, the stack pointer is increased to a higher value; it should never become 0 or negative.
+In any case, rust detected the problem at compilation time with overflow protection; god bless this language :)

 ## Phase 1.5: Ordering code
 The current code was written in one single file because I couldn't be bothered to figure out Rust's import system before I started work on the emulator.
 We should divide the code into files and place it into one or multiple modules that make sense.